tehfenix/unifi-backup/README.md

 **Disclaimer: the secret will be stored in plain text in your local .tfstate file.**

 ### Ubuntu server Part
+#### Dependencies
+The backup script relies on the AWS Cli which can be installed on Ubuntu server with

+`sudo apt install awscli`.

+Once installed you need to configure it with your generated credentials (above).
+Do this by running

+`aws configure`

+Provide your credentials (above) when requested.
+If prompted for a region use `eu-west-2` unless you've overridden this in the *variables.tf* file.

+#### Configuration
-On your Cloud Controller you first need to give your user account access to where UniFi Cloud Controller Stores its auto-backups.

-1. At a prompt run `sudo usermod -a -G unifi your_user_name` replacing *your_user_name* with the login you use.
+1. On your Cloud Controller you first need to give your user account access to where UniFi Cloud Controller Stores its auto-backups.
+At a prompt run `sudo usermod -a -G unifi your_user_name` replacing *your_user_name* with the login you use.
 This adds your Linux user into the group with permissions to where the backups are stored.

 2. Logout by typing `logout` and then connect again (SSH or local console).